lanl-aea/waves/docs/tutorial_05_parameter_substitution_waves.rst

       :lineno-match:
       :start-after: marker-1
       :end-before: marker-3
-      :emphasize-lines: 7, 17, 25
+      :emphasize-lines: 7, 11-13, 19, 23-25, 29, 33-34

 As was previously discussed, we use the key-value pairs of the ``simulation_variables`` dictionary in the arguments we pass to the command line interfaces for ``single_element_{geometry,partition,mesh}.py``.
-Using a formatted string as shown in the first highlighted section, we will end up passing a string that looks like the following to the ``single_element_geometry.py`` CLI:
+Using SCons variable substitution as shown in the first highlighted section, we will end up passing a string that looks like the following to the ``single_element_geometry.py`` CLI:

 .. code-block:: python

-   journal_options = "--width 1.0 --height 1.0"
+   --width 1.0 --height 1.0

+Note that the keyword arguments ``journal_options``, ``width``, ``height``, and ``global_options`` are not part of the normal builder interface. `SCons`_ will accept these keyword arguments and use them as substitution variables as part of the task definition.
+We can use this feature to pass arbitrary variables to the builder task construction on a per-task basis without affecting other tasks which use the same builder.
+For instance, the ``# Mesh`` task will not have access to the ``width`` and ``height`` substitutions because we have not specified those keyword arguments.

 This behavior is repeated for the code pertaining to ``# Partition`` and ``# Mesh``. `SCons`_ will save a signature of the completed action string as part of the task definition.
 If the substituted parameter values change, `SCons`_ will